Exr0nProjects/learn_cpp/notes/x-camp-hzxjhs-summer2019/level-2/day10.md

       1. Create 2 arrays \<int\> `dist` and \<bool\> `visit`, each capable of holding all elements.
       1. Initialize all values of `dist` with `infinity`.
       1. Initialize all values of `visit` with `false`.
+      1. Initialize `dist[start]` with `0`.
     - Execute
+      1. For each `idx` in `visit`
+        1. If `visit[idx]` is `false` and `dist[idx]` is the minimum of `dist`
+          1. `visit[idx]` = false;
+          1. For each `idy` of neighbors
+            1. If `dist[idy]` more than `dist[idx]` + `inbetween` (the distance between nodes `idx` and `idy`)
+              1. `dist[idy]` = `dist[idx]` + `inbetween`;
+        1. If there are no more `false` values in `visit`
+          1. Return `dist`

+    Notably, Dijkstra is gaurenteed to find the shortest path from the start to any node, however it is a "blind" search which means it does not consider where the objective is.
+This makes it useful for computing things like vector fields, but it runs rather slowly for computing the shortest distance to a specific node.
+There are other algorithms, such as a "greedy best first search" algorithm which tries to estimate the distance between a candidate test node and the objective, and searches in the "direction" of the objective.
+This means it can get trapped in concave obstacles, but for the most part it runs much faster than Dijkstra.

+    Additionally, A* is a combination of Dijkstra and greedy search algorithms.
+It tends to perform very well in real world applications because it is fast and versatile.

 #### Reflection: